THE INDUSTRY’S MOST VALUABLE CODING CERTIFICATION

 How can a person prepare for the BCHH-C examination?

-Fazzi offers a comprehensive certification preparation program for candidates wishing to improve their knowledge of the coding.
+Fazzi offers a comprehensive certification preparation program for candidates wishing to improve their knowledge of coding.
 This course is available in two ways:

 - An 8-week online preparation course and practice exam is offered through the Fazzi Learning Center.